Biolife Health Center Health Technologies

 Sound Therapy

 Sound therapy uses aspects of music to improve your physical and emotional health and well-being.
-The person being treated partakes in the experience with a trained sound healing practitioner or equipment.
-There are different types of sound therapy, including vibrational sound therapy, which uses special sounds that produce vibrations thought to improve brain waves.
-Other types include Vibroacoustic therapy uses audible sound vibrations to improve health and reduce stress.
-Guided meditation offers a number of health benefits, including stress reduction, decreased anxiety and depression, improved memory, reduced blood pressure, pain reduction, lower cholesterol, decreased risk for heart disease, and stroke.
-Brainwave entrainment, also known as binaural beats, this method stimulates the brain into a specific state using pulsing sound to encourage your brain waves to align to the frequency of the beat.
-It’s supposed to help induce enhanced focus, entranced state, relaxation, or sleep.
-Though the evidence may be limited on some methods, sound healing has been found to be effective for stress reduction and relaxation and has been shown to offer many health benefits.
-There is little risk of listening to music.
+The treated person partakes in the experience with a trained sound healing practitioner or equipment.
+Different types of sound therapy include vibrational sound therapy, which uses particular sounds that produce vibrations to improve brain waves.
+Other types include Vibroacoustic therapy, which uses audible sound vibrations to improve health and reduce stress.
+Guided meditation offers several health benefits, including stress reduction, decreased anxiety and depression, improved memory, reduced blood pressure, pain reduction, lower cholesterol, and decreased risk for heart disease and stroke.

 Transcranial Direct Current Stimulation (tDCS)